SJSU-CADRE-CLASSES/SJSU_ART_104_F17/Teams/TheScandalousPenguins/Brainstorming_of_Idea.md

-Our Title: How technology changes humanity.
+Our Title: How Modern Technology Changes Humanity.
-           How society changes technology
+           How Society Changes Technology

 Our main concern, regarding the topic we chose, is the discussion that technology has changed the way we behave nowadays.